observIQ/bindplane-agent/README.md

 </center>

-## About

-The observIQ OpenTelemetry Collector is observIQ's distribution of the OpenTelemetry Collector.
+observIQ OpenTelemetry Collector is observIQ’s distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector).
+It provides a simple and unified solution to collect, refine, and ship telemetry data anywhere.

 ## Benefits

-The observIQ OpenTelemetry Collector provides a customer centric experience based around the OpenTelemetry Collector.
-It provides customer friendly installation as well as curated configurations for common workflows.
+### Focused on usability
+Increases the accessibility of OpenTelemetry by providing simplified installation scripts, tested example configurations, and end-to-end documentation making it easy to get started

+### All the best parts of OpenTelemetry and more
+Bundled with all core OpenTelemetry receivers, processors, and exporters as well as additional capabilities for monitoring complex or enterprise technologies not yet available in upstream releases

+### Always Production-ready and fully-supported
+Tested, verified, and supported by observIQ

 ## Quick Start